adamscarlat/PyCorn/README.md

 **Output nodes:** 2 nodes that specifies whether the central nucleotide is TSS or not

 ###Training the neural network
-The neural network is trained using **scikit-learn neural network** Default parameters for training are 40,000 positive sequences and 25,000 negative sequences.
+The neural network is trained using **scikit-learn neural network**.
+You can find the training process in [App/driver/scikitNN.py](https://github.com/adamscarlat/PyCorn/blob/master/App/driver/scikitNN.py).
-The training process is accomplished by driver.py which you can find in folder APP/driver.
-First, it takes raw bed file as input and generate a positive dataset with coordinates in bed format.
-Then use this new bed file as input to get positive dataset in FASTA format from mazie genome.
-In order to generate negative dataset,

 ###Finding the best model
 Different combination of the amount of postive/negative data are tested to find the